Sophia Loren, Italy's national icon, turns 80 with book of memoirs

 Photo exhibitions and roundtables are being held about the extraordinary rise to planetary stardom of a poor teenager discovered by a film producer who later married her and made her what one critic called Italy's greatest export after pasta.

-But, as the book shows, behind the mesmerizing olive green eyes and silken cappuccino skin of her youth was a will of steel and an exceptional talent.
+But, as the book shows, behind the mesmerising olive green eyes and silken cappuccino skin of her youth was a will of steel and an exceptional talent.

 Such has been her unfading allure that one Roman Catholic cardinal quipped several years ago that while cloning was ethically wrong, an exception might be made for Loren.